A Simple Tragedy

 Despite finding my command voice from my Army days, I still can't say what both of us are obviously thinking.

 It's the absence of something that makes me feel guilty.
 I don't know what is the cause of this problem.
 I don't know how much it will cost to fix.
 I don't know if it can be fixed.
 I don't know at what point I will have to choose between her life and how much I am willing to pay.
 I don't know if it will come to this.
 I don't know how any "fix" will affect her quality of life.
 I don't know how long she would live no matter how much money I spent on her treatments.
-If it does come to euthanasia, I don't know how terrified will she be in her final moments, especially if I can't be with her.
-Certainly, these uncertainties are not sin in themselves.
+If it does come to euthanasia, I don't know how terrified she will be in her final moments, especially if I can't be with her.
+Certainly, these uncertainties are not sins in themselves.
 But they are an absence of something (information in particular), and therefore resemble sin.

 But it is the Devil himself that makes this connection for me.
 I have been lured into thinking I am in a moral dilemma, torn between two sinful choices on what to give up (my money or her life).
 But this is a ruse.
-My real sin is not in the choices I will make in the future, it is the choice I made just now: trying to come up with my plan while ignoring God's plan.
+My real sin is not in the choices I will make in the future; it is the choice I made just now: trying to come up with my plan while ignoring God's plan.
 It is not for me to worry about the future, it is for me to do the best I can with the present.
 I can implement the therapy the veterinarian prescribed.
-What happens during the follow up visit in a few days will be the time for all this extra stuff, which may or may not happen.
+What happens during the follow-up visit in a few days will be the time for all this extra stuff, which may or may not happen.

 Download Adobe.pdf of this Essay • HOME